geraudmathe/Locomotive-fundamentals/README.md

 ![type properties](images/models_basics_properties.png)

-- Required / Optional :
+- Required / Optional:

-  Defines wether this field is required or not for the validation.
+  Defines whether this field is required when the form is validated.

-  A model must have at least one field, that's obvious, and the first field you will define will be considered as the mandatory one, and will be automatically saved as ```Required```.
+  Obviously, a model must have at least one field.
+The first field you define will be considered as the mandatory one, and will be automatically saved as ```Required```.
 There is one exception though: you can't have a mandatory field whose type defines a relationship with an other model.

-- Name :
+- Name:

-  Make sure the name of the field *highlighten in yellow here* match the "Name" property bellow.
-As the tip explains "Name of the property for liquid templates", it will be this value you will have to use in the liquid template, and not the value highlighten in yellow.
+  Make sure the name of the field *highlighted in yellow here* matches the "Name" property below.
+As the tip explains "Name of the property for liquid templates", it will be this value you will have to use in the liquid template, and not the value highlighted in yellow.

-  It seems obvious, but if you change the name of the field (the one highlighten in yellow) and forgot the update accordingly the value of the field bellow, you will not be able to retrieve the object in Liquid and may wonder why...
+  It seems obvious, but if you change the name of the field (the one highlighted in yellow) and forgot to update the value of the field below to match it, you will not be able to retrieve the object in Liquid and may wonder why...

-- Hint :
+- Hint:

-  Hint for the end user of the back-office, displayed in the model form just below the field.
+  Hint for the end user of the back-office.
+The text is displayed in the model form just below the field.

-- Localized :
+- Localized:

   Used for internationalization, detailed [here](#internationalization).

 <a name="presentation_and_advanced_options"></a>
 #### Presentation and Advanced options

-When the attributes of the model are defined, click on "Create" to edit advanced options of the model :
+When the attributes of the model are defined, click on "Create" to edit advanced options of the model:

 ![models advanced props](images/models_basics_advanced.png)

-For the purpose of the example, the following model will be used in what's follow :
+For the purpose of the example, the following model will be used in the following examples:

 ![models advanced model](images/models_basics_advanced_model.png)

-So let's say we have a model of posts, with a title (string), some text (text), a category (select with options "frontend" and "backend") and a publishing_date (date).
+So let's say we have a 'Post' model with a title (string), some text (text), a category (select with options "frontend" and "backend") and a publishing_date (date).

 **Presentation**

 Theses options let you customize how entries of your model are displayed in the back-office page.

-- Label field :
+- Label field:

   Choose the field of the model displayed for each entry.

-  If you choose the field ```title```, you have :
+  If you choose the field ```title```, you have:

   ![models advanced label 1](images/models_basics_advanced_label1.png)

-  And if you choose ```publishing_date```, you end up with :
+  And if you choose ```publishing_date```, you end up with:

   ![models advanced label 2](images/models_basics_advanced_label2.png)

-- Group by field :
+- Group by field:

   Group entries by a common field value.
 This is available only for fields which have the type ```select```.
-So here we can group by category :
+So here we can group by category:

   ![models advanced group by](images/models_basics_advanced_groupby.png)

-- Item template :
+- Item template:

-  Let you really customize the string displayed for each entry in the list of model's entries.
+  Let's you customize the string displayed for each entry in the list of model entries.
-  For example, let's say I don't display my posts grouped by category, but still I would like the category appears aside the post title, I would do so :
+  For example, let's say I don't display my posts grouped by category, but I would still like the category to appear beside the post title, I would enter the following:

   ![models advanced item template](images/models_basics_advanced_itemtemplate.png)

-  And my entries would display this way :
+  And my entries would display this way:

   ![models advanced item template1](images/models_basics_advanced_itemtemplate1.png)

 **Advanced options**

-And finally, last properties of your model:
+And finally, the last properties of your model:

-- Order by, Order direction :
+- Order by, Order direction:
   The ordering of items in your model, both in frontend and in backend.

-- Public Submission :
+- Public Submission:
   Let frontend users create entries for the model, so typically you would use that option in a model "messages" for a contact form.
 This is detailed [here](#models_public_submission).

 <a name="models_mapping"></a>
-### Models mapping
+### Model mappings

-LocomotiveCMS lets you define the relationships between models you are used to in Rails, but the creation and usage of these mapped models can sometimes be uneasy, so let's see for each one of them of to deal with.
+LocomotiveCMS lets you define the relationships between models using the same style you are used to in Rails, but the creation and usage of these mapped models can sometimes be difficult, so let's examine each mapping type in detail.

 This part is dedicated to the models creation and mapping in the admin UI, and the template code shown here will be very concise and simple.
 For more about displaying models, read the next part.

-We will see the ```belongs to```, ```has many``` and ```many to many``` relationships and finally look at more complex mapping
+We will see the ```belongs to```, ```has many``` and ```many to many``` relationships and finally look at more complex mappings.

 #### Belongs to

 We have the model ```books``` belongs_to ```authors```.

-First, we create the model ```authors``` in its simplest form :
+First, we create the model ```authors``` in its simplest form:

 ![authors](images/belongsto_authors.png)